Sonnet 256

-What does she see in me with those sweet eyes
+What does she see in me with those sweet eyes?

 For I’m not more than but a beggar born;

-What favored calculations could comprise
+What favored cerebrations could comprise

-Thus I her interest but for guilt contend.
+Where I her interest but for guilt contend.

-No!
-High compassion would not give her heart
+No—High compassion could not give her heart

 To some sad wretch in need of charity,